Skip to Content

 Percy Portage

-Drive along portions of the portage Samuel de Champlain took in 1615 to avoid the rapids of the Trent River in Hastings and Campbellford.
+Drive along portions of the Percy Portage, which Samuel de Champlain took in 1615 to avoid the rapids of the Trent River in Hastings and Campbellford.

 Teenager on indoor carousel at Roseneath Fairgrounds